andersonfrailey/UBI_LaTex/reform_doc_3.tex

 %\floatfoot{A note}
 \end{figure}

-Because everyone, regardless of age, receives a basic income, this policy is most friendly to families with children of our three options simulated, one of which excludes anyone under eighteen and the other all those under twenty-one.
+Because everyone, regardless of age, receives a basic income, this policy is most friendly to families with children of our three simulated options, one of which excludes anyone under eighteen and the other all those under twenty-one.

 \begin{figure}[H]
 \centering